pola-rs/r-polars/README.md

  - Other targets?
 Start a new issue.
  - Install a specific version?
 Find the version specific url, via [releases section](https://github.com/pola-rs/r-polars/releases).
- - We're working on a experimental cross-compiled binary for Arm64/M1.

 # Install rpolars via [rpolars.r-universe.dev](https://rpolars.r-universe.dev/rpolars#install)
 We are very happy to be hosted on R-universe.
 Thankyou so much to Jeroen Ooms for excellent support.